shivdeepak/timetravel/README.md

 Part of what an insurance company needs to have in its backend is a record system.
 As an insurer, we need to keep an up-to-date record of each of our policy-holder's data points that go into the calculation of their rate.
-When a policy-holder updates their information, I.E. they change addresses, or add/remove new employees to their team we will be notified and we must keep our records up to date.
+When a policy-holder updates their information, i.e., they change addresses, or add/remove new employees to their team we will be notified, and we must keep our records up to date.

-The current version of the repo is an extremely simplified version of exactly that. `GET /api/v1/record/{id}` will retrieve a record, which is just a json mapping strings to strings. and `POST /api/v1/record/{id}` will either create a new record or modify an existing record.
+The current version of the repo is an extremely simplified version of exactly that. `GET /api/v1/record/{id}` will retrieve a record, which is just a JSON mapping strings to strings. and `POST /api/v1/record/{id}` will either create a new record or modify an existing record.
 However, it isn't enough to just keep a record of the current record state but we must maintain a reference to how the state has changed to be in full compliance.

-Say that the policy-holder buys their insurance on the start of the year, and then two months later changes the address of their business but doesn't tell us about this change until 4 months after that.
+Say that the policy-holder buys their insurance at the start of the year, and then two months later changes the address of their business but doesn't tell us about this change until 4 months after that.
 Since we were technically held liable if there was a claim event, we need to charge the customer the difference for the 4 months since they changed addresses.
 To do so accurately, we need to know the